natemc/qiss-clj/README.md

 \x
 §)"xyzzy" / vector of char
 xyzzy
-§)/ a vector of char behaves like any vector wrt atomic ops §)"foo","bar" foobar
+§)/ a vector of char behaves like any vector §)"foo","bar" foobar
 §)(,"foo"),,"bar" / to make a pair of strings, enlist them first